testillano/h2agent/README.md

 - response.delayMs *[unsigned integer]*: simulated delay to respond: although you can configure a fixed value for this property on provision document, this transformation target overrides it.

-- var.`<id>` *[string (or number as string)]*: general purpose variable (intended to be used as source later).
+- var.`<id>` *[string (or number as string)]*: general purpose variable (writable at transformation chain and intended to be used later, as source, within provision-level scope).
 The idea of *variable* vaults is to optimize transformations when multiple transfers are going to be done (for example, complex operations like regular expression filters, are dumped to a variable, and then, we drop its value over many targets without having to repeat those complex algorithms again).
 Cannot store json objects.
 This target variable identifier **admits variables substitution**.

-- globalVar.`<id>` *[string (or number as string)]*: general purpose global variable (intended to be used as source later; writable from any provision).
+- globalVar.`<id>` *[string (or number as string)]*: general purpose global variable (writable at transformation chain and intended to be used later, as source, from anywhere as process-level scope).
 Cannot refer json objects.
 This target variable identifier **admits variables substitution**. <u>Target value is appended to the current existing value</u>.
 This allows to use global variables as memory buckets.
 So, you must use `eraser` to reset its value guaranteeing it starts from scratch.

 - outState *[string (or number as string)]*: next processing state.
 This overrides the default provisioned one.